blukatdevelopment/UnchainedWorldsOld/development.md

 Fill out missing spells.
 Do not use copy/paste, do not use exact wording.
 Cut out clarifications where possible.

-### Edit cultures_volume_1.md
-Check to make sure descriptions make sense, are formatted reasonably, and maybe add a tiny bit more lore/details.

-### Finish book_of_maladies.md
-Put some positive mutations in the first 25% of the list, diversify middle of list (so that each of the 1d100 listing has a subtable.)
-Move this into a separate corruption book, maybe?

 ### [DONE]Add maneuvers to warrior
 Add 5-10 new maneuvers.
 Taking inspiration from paladin might help.